clhuitheng/image_convolutions/README-Template.md

-# Project Title
+# Convolution Operator on input image

 This is a project about applying the convolution operation on any input image in Python.

-## Getting Started

 ### Prerequisites

-To run this code, you will need python3.
+To run this code, you will need python3 in your local machine.
 I have used and tested the code using the ClearLinux OS to run this convolution operation on a few input images.
 Before running the program,we need to make sure that the input image has to be placed with the same path as the image_convolutions.py.

 ### Steps to run
 In this program, the project scope confine to a single channel image only which is the input image in greyscale.